 The most astounding thing about copper?
 It’s essentially ageless.
 In some cases, you can scarcely tell old copper from new copper.
 So, while stone sinks from the 18th and 19th centuries most certainly show their age and early sinks made of zinc and cast iron have since corroded or rusted, even the oldest of copper sinks are Benjamin Button-like in appearance.
-And it gets better: In addition to not aging, copper actually grows better with age and the more it is used the faster it will re-patina.
+Additionally, copper actually grows better with age and the more it is used the faster it will re-patina.
 (Most marks left in sinks by acidic substances will re-patina naturally within a few days.)
 Copper’s self-healing capacities are well-documented, as are its antimicrobial properties.
 Are you starting to understand why we sometimes can’t help but proclaim copper “magic”?

 How Long Has Copper Been Used in the Bathroom?

-We can’t say for sure when the first copper sink was made, but copper has forever been entwined with the history of plumbing—and the history of man, for that matter.
-The earliest copper artifact—a copper pendant discovered in northern Iraq—has been dated to approximately 8,700 B.C., and for the first five millennia copper was the only metal known to man.
-As it relates to plumbing, archaeologists have discovered copper water pipes in India that date back as far as 4,000 to 3,000 B.C., and Egyptians reportedly used copper pipes inside the pyramids to power elaborate bathrooms, as well as irrigation and sewage systems.
+Copper has forever been entwined with the history of plumbing—and the history of man, for that matter.
+The earliest copper artifact—a copper pendant discovered in northern Iraq—has dated to approximately 8,700 B.C.
+For the first five millennia copper was the only metal known to man.
+As it relates to plumbing, archaeologists have discovered copper water pipes in India that date back as far as 4,000 to 3,000 B.C.
+Egyptians reportedly used copper pipes inside the pyramids to power elaborate bathrooms, as well as irrigation and sewage systems.
 (Many thousands of years later, in the 1960s, copper pipes became the most commonly used for plumbing.)
-Even prior to the advent of indoor plumbing, some primitive dry sinks were equipped with copper liners—some removable.
+Even prior to the advent of indoor plumbing, some primitive dry sinks included copper liners—some removable.

 Copper Can Be Recycled Again ….
 And Again, Without Losing Its Quality

 All of our copper products are made from 100 percent recycled copper that has been melted down and hammered out.
 (Watch the process.)
 More so than any other engineering metal, copper has the highest recycling rate.
-Best of all, the copper already mined since 1900 amounts to 550 million tons, and two-thirds is estimated to still be in use.
+Best of all, the copper already mined since 1900 amounts to 550 million tons.
+Two-thirds are estimated to still be in use.